 While all or most organizations try to learn and use the results of that learning to adapt, some organizations do this better than others.
 Those at the “good” end of the spectrum, who use learning well, may be known as learning organizations.

 In this article, we’ll talk more about learning organization theory, learning organizations, and the characteristics of a learning organization.
+Once you’ve finished this one up, you might also want to check out our interview with Michelle Ockers on Becoming a Learning Organization.

 What Is a Learning Organization?